hoyo/net.hoyohoyo.zuruiline/README.md

 ZuruiLine
 ====

 Drawing smart line widget for [Titanium](http://www.appcelerator.com/platform) [Alloy](http://projects.appcelerator.com/alloy/docs/Alloy-bootstrap/index.html).
-This widget draw a line with high-light called ZURUI-SEN(ズルい線)[^1] in Japanese.
+This widget draw a line with high-light called ZURUI-SEN(ズルい線) in Japanese.

 How to Use
 ----